 If you believe you might have a workers’ compensation claim due to a toxic chemical exposure at work, first talk to your doctor.
 Your doctor will evaluate your condition and may refer you to a specialist trained in evaluating workplace toxic exposures.

 If your doctor determines you have an illness or condition due to a chemical exposure at work, contact your employer immediately.
 Your employer will provide you with the forms necessary to file a workers’ compensation claim.
 In many states, your doctor can also fill out certain forms to report a workplace injury, thus starting your workers’ compensation claim.

 You, your doctor, and your employer should determine a plan for eliminating, or possibly just limiting, your workplace exposure to the toxic chemicals to a greater extent.

-You should also consider talking to a workers compensation attorney.
+You should also consider talking to a workers' compensation attorney.
 An attorney can start gathering evidence to establish the fact that your illness was caused by a toxic chemical exposure in the workplace.
-This may include sampling and testing at your work, involvement of toxic chemical experts, and other steps.
-The sooner an attorney is able to begin this process, the better your case.
+Your attorney might arrange for sampling or testing at your work, solicit opinions from toxic chemical experts, or take other steps to bolster your claim.
+The sooner an attorney is able to begin this process, the better for your case.

 As part of your workers’ compensation claim, you will be eligible to receive certain benefits.
-Benefits vary from state to state, and depend greatly on the circumstances of each case.
-These are a few of the types of benefits you may be eligible to receive all or some of the following.
+Benefits vary from state to state and depend greatly on the circumstances of each case.
+These are a few of the types of benefits you might be eligible to receive:

-An attorney can help you assess what benefits you may be eligible for, and can advocate on your behalf in an effort to give you the maximum benefits possible.
-For more on how benefits are calculated, see this article.
+An attorney can help you assess what benefits you might be eligible for, and can advocate on your behalf to give you the maximum benefits possible.